quarto-dev/quarto-nvim/README.md

 -- ...
 ```

-Limitation: Currently this only works for one of the languages in a multi-language document.
-I am on it!

 ### R diagnostics configuration

 To make diagnostics work with R you have to configure the linter a bit, since the language